Published since April · 2026

 The Denpasar station, before silence

-The government station at Graha Sewaka Dharma, Lumintang, recorded continuously for 548 days from September 2023 to August 2025.
-Its final two readings rose sharply — daily medians of 45.7 and 75.0 µg/m³ on August 8th and 9th, placed firmly in the US EPA "Unhealthy" band — before the feed stopped.
+The Lumintang station in Denpasar recorded continuously for 548 days from September 2023 to August 2025.
+Its final two days showed daily medians of 45.7 and 75.0 µg/m³ — firmly in the US EPA "Unhealthy" band — before the feed went quiet.

 The community sensor, before silence

-The Kerobokan community sensor, part of the AQICN / GAIA network, recorded 469 days from November 2024 to March 2026 and went offline on the 15th of March, two weeks before organic waste was banned from the Suwung landfill.
+The Kerobokan community sensor, part of the AQICN / GAIA network, recorded 469 days from November 2024 to March 2026.
+Its public AQICN feed went quiet on the 15th of March — two weeks before organic waste was banned from the Suwung landfill — though the same device has since resumed reporting through IQAir.

-The sensor was privately owned.
-As a volunteer device, it may have simply failed, been moved, or been taken offline by its operator.
-The record it left behind — daily medians averaging 21.9 µg/m³, with 68% of days exceeding the WHO 24-hour guideline — is the longest continuous, openly downloadable window we have into the air above south Bali.
+The sensor is privately owned.
+The record it left behind during that window — daily medians averaging 21.9 µg/m³, with 68% of days exceeding the WHO 24-hour guideline — remains one of the most detailed openly downloadable windows we have into the air above south Bali.

 Ch.
 III